 Prior to this role Bronwyn’s background was in banking and she owned an insurance broking and financial planning practice for 15 years.
 Her client base was predominately clients from farming and rural enterprises, helping them to put in place financial and insurance structures to protect their businesses and families.

-Bronwyn has an Advanced Diploma in Financial Planning.
+Bronwyn has an Advanced Diploma in Financial Planning and a Diploma in Financial Counselling.

 After working within the banking sector for a number of years as a personal lender and then moving into bookkeeping and financial management for rural business over the last few years, Kath has a good knowledge of the issues facing primary producers.
 Her area will include Bundaberg, Childers, Gin Gin and surrounds, but will also extend into the Gladstone region.